nogja-yash/Assignment--Brushing-and-Linking-in-D3/README.md

 ## The Associated GitHub Pages Website

-This web page is served automatically from the default `gh-pages` branch at https://northeastern-ds-4200-f19-staff.github.io/Assignment--Brushing-and-Linking-in-d3/
+This web page is served automatically from the default `gh-pages` branch at https://northeastern-ds-4200-f19-staff.github.io/assignment--brushing-and-linking-in-d3/

 ## Setup

 **Under no circumstances should you be editing files via the GitHub user interface.** Do all your edits locally after cloning the repository.

 1. Clone this repository to your local machine.
 E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
-Then run `git clone <YOUR_REPO_URL>`.
+Then run `git clone <YOUR_REPO_URL>`

 1. In `README.md` (this file) update the URL above to point to your GitHub pages website.